marinp1/toggl-2-toggl/README.md

   --header 'x-api-key: {{API-KEY}}'
 ```

-Response contains a record of tasks and statuses.
+Response contains a record of tasks and their statuses.

 ## Why